First Home Fund

 The scheme opened in December 2019 and will provide £200 million of funding for first-time buyers.
-Due to high uptake in recent weeks, the First Home Fund will close to new applications at 6pm on Friday 2 October 2020.
+Due to high uptake in recent weeks, the First Home Fund closed to new applications at 6pm on Friday 2 October 2020.

 This represents a pause in the First Home Fund scheme which will re-open in 2021 for purchases completing from 1 April 2021 to 31 March 2022.
 Further details will be announced in due course.

 The Scottish Government continues to support homebuyers and the housebuilding sector through existing schemes including Help to Buy (Scotland) and the Low-cost Initiative for First Time Buyers (LIFT).

 Frequently Asked Questions

 - My award letter relates to funding for 2020-21 but the completion date is confirmed as being delayed beyond 31 March 2021.
 Will I need to re-apply when the scheme opens for 2021-22 applications?

 Decisions on whether to extend the approval period for applications already made which may be delayed beyond 31 March 2021 due to COVID-19 will be made on a case by case basis, taking into account the circumstances of each case.

 As you may be aware, on 15 July construction businesses were able to move to Phase 4 of the Industry Restart Plan.
 By progressing to Phase 4, the construction industry is able to fully restart construction activities with appropriate safety measures in place and this is likely to allow house builders to progress sites faster than has been possible up until now.
 The final stage of the industry restart plan will see construction companies increase density and productivity, building on their experience of the new guidelines.